NO CAPTION NEEDED

 Digg!

-1. A. G. Rud said,
+1. A. G. Rud says

 I would love to see a series on the “domestication of war.”
 This is a powerful entry, and the sentence where this term occurs above is the money quote for me, reinforced by the dialectical reversal of the image mentioned of soldiers sipping water and tapping on laptops.
 Keep ‘em coming!

-3. Hariman the Younger said,
+2. Hariman the Younger says

 I think it’s worth pointing out that Americans have been doing this sort of domestication for decades.
 Before Hummer, there was Jeep, which likewise built a brand around converting a vehicle from military workhorse to off-road toy.